-Country Report Mexico
+Country report Mexico

 Strengths (+) and weaknesses (-)

-(+) Sound fiscal policy for more than a decade
+(+) Sound and prudent fiscal policy

 For almost two decades, Mexico has been running a small budget deficit, accompanied by a low level of public debt and a fiscal rule targeting a balanced budget.
-This is a clear indication of Mexico’s prudent fiscal policy.

 (-) Narrow income base of the government

 Mexico’s government income base is narrow, which is reflected by the fact that almost 60% of the workforce is not registered in the tax payment system.
-Furthermore, 30% of the government’s income is oil sector related, whereby the oil production has been decreasing gradually.
+Furthermore, 30% of the government’s income is oil sector related, whereby the country’s oil production has been decreasing gradually.

 (-) Widespread corruption hinders the business environment